-Ever notice that it’s often hard to find prices on frames in the store?
+Ever notice it’s often hard to find frame prices in the store?
 Sometimes they have no price tags at all.

-Prices are clearly marked online, so you know exactly how much each frames costs up front.
+Prices are clearly marked online, so you know exactly how much each frames cost up front.

 This pair costs less than $50…

 The in-store experience often goes something like this:

 Go to store.
 Try on a bunch of frames.
 Make a selection.
 Order frames.
 Leave store and wait for a couple weeks until they’re ready.
 Go back to store to pick up frames.
 After wearing glasses for a few days, realize your glasses are too tight and have been giving you headaches.
 Go back to store to get frames adjusted.